 - 300 g baby new potatoes, to serve

-Mix the remaining 1 tbsp of olive oil with balsamic glaze.
+- Mix the remaining 1 tablespoon of olive oil with balsamic glaze.
 Add chopped parsley leaves.
 Serve tarts with cooked new potatoes and drizzle with oil-balsamic dressing.

 - You can use shortcrust pastry instead of the puff pastry.

 - Any unused pastry can be rolled back and placed in the fridge to use in a another recipe.

 If you would like to receive my latest recipes and posts straight to your inbox, make sure to sign up to my mailing list!